Third-oldest university in England debate: King's College London

 forming the University of London to examine students from both colleges.
 It was chartered as a college, not a university; the term "university" does not appear in the charter.
 The 150th anniversary history of the college states that: "No attempt was to be made to form a University which had the power of conferring its own degrees: the task of King’s College was to prepare men for a commercial career, or for other universities if they sought after a degree or ordination."

 The college opened its doors to students in 1831.
 Students at King's either left for degrees at Oxford and Cambridge, gained medical qualifications through the Royal Colleges, or (from 1834) took the Associate of King's College (first awarded in June 1835); the college did not award degrees of its own.

 Following the establishment of the University of London in 1836, King's became an associated college of that university, allowing its students to sit examinations for London degrees.
 However, students were still encouraged to take the AKC rather than the London degree – which was also open to "godless" UCL students.
 It also made agreements with Durham and Edinburgh to allow King's College London students to take degrees at those universities with only one year of residence.

 King's surrendered its autonomy to be merged into the University of London from 1910 to 1980, and was funded as an independent institution rather than through the University of London after 1993.
 King's gained degree awarding powers in July 2006, awarding its first degrees in summer 2008.
 In 2019 King's, along with UCL and 10 other colleges of the University of London, applied for university status following the passing of the University of London Act 2019.
+This was approved in 2022 and a supplemental charter granting university status was sealed 18 May 2023.